Romea/romea-ros2-stereo-camera/README.md

 # romea_ros2_stereo_camera #

-This stack contains several ROS2 packages for working with camera sensors, both in real-world applications and simulations.
+This project contains several ROS2 packages for working with stereo camera sensors, both in real-world applications and simulations.
 For more detailed information, please refer to the README files of each individual package.

 ## **Usage**